Venezuela's Chavez leads rival in latest poll

 Chavez, 57, who is undergoing radiation therapy in Cuba after cancer surgery, remains popular into his 14th year in power due to his strong personal connection with the poor and heavy, oil-financed spending on welfare policies.

-Surveys consistently show, however, that up to a third of Venezuelans are undecided, indicating there will be a fierce battle between the Chavez and Capriles camps to win them over.
+Surveys consistently show that up to a third of Venezuelans are undecided, indicating there will be a fierce battle between Chavez's and Capriles' camps to win them over on October 7.

-He says his recovery is going quite well.
-Yet rumors persist among opposition journalists and diplomats citing medical sources, that his life is in jeopardy.
+He says he is recovering fine and will "pulverize" the opposition in the election.
+Yet rumors persist, among opposition-leading journalists and diplomats citing medical sources connected to Chavez's doctors, that his life is in jeopardy.

 At the very least, it seems Chavez will be unable to run his usual all-energy, on-the-street campaign, whereas Capriles is projecting an image of youth and zest.